Rhode Island Data Transparency and Privacy Protection Act: 101 – What You Need to Know

 What Is the Rhode Island DTPPA?

 What makes Rhode Island’s law unique is its dual-threshold system.
 Whilst most state privacy laws apply only to businesses processing data above certain volumes, Rhode Island includes a universal Privacy Policy requirement that applies to virtually any business serving Rhode Island customers.
+As the Future of Privacy Forum notes, this prescriptive privacy notice requirement applies to a different set of entities than the law’s other substantive provisions.

 If your organisation does any business with Rhode Island residents, this law likely affects you.